kart699/webroot/README.md

 ##### Retrieve URL information
 This endpoint returns content classification and reputation information on the queried URL.
-- input : A URL for which you want to retrieve information.
+- input : An URL for which you want to retrieve information.
 ```
 _fetch $Url from threatsample limit 1
 >>_lookup webroot get_url_info $Url